The Lexus IS300 has been a JDM icon since its release, and at the time of writing, remains a great project car.

 All season tires:

-When choosing wheels, you want to consider fitment carefully; the wheels you can fit will depend on your current suspension setup, whether or not you want to roll your fenders, etc.
+When choosing wheels, you want to consider fitment carefully.
+This will depend on your current suspension setup, whether or not you want to roll your fenders, etc.

-Also consider your purpose: Track wheels will have to be more durable than street only wheels, for instance.
+Remember to consider the use case.
+For instance, track-focused rims will have to be more durable than those designed for street use.
 The IS300 has a 5×114.3 mm bolt pattern, so be sure to purchase wheels with this pattern only.

 Some of the best wheels for the IS300 include: